LordRadai/DS2AnimToolset/README.md

 ![Immagine 2024-05-30 194747](https://github.com/LordRadai/DS2AnimToolset/assets/22768664/63fd3aad-6612-4b50-85ff-7b935350156b)

 # TimeAct Templates, Tooltips
-Templates are inside the `MorphemeConnect/res/def/timeact` folder.
-If you want to make changes to the templates, just edit `timeact.json`.
+Templates are inside the `MorphemeConnect/res` folder.
+If you want to make changes to the templates, just edit `TimeActTemplate.xml`.
 Tooltips are inside the `MorphemeConnect/res/tooltip folder`.
 They are shown when you hover an event in the editor windows.

 # Export